bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * NEW : Added the ability to output PDF and Print buttons on the type of page.

 == Upgrade Notice ==

+= V1.7.2 =
+We updated all functionality for wordpress 3.8.2.

 = V1.7.1 =
 Plugin optimization is done.
 Plugin tabs is added.